-There are a number of practical steps that organisations (both controllers and processors) should consider taking in relation to data protection compliance after the end of the transition period.
-These steps must be considered carefully on a case-by-case basis and we would be pleased to discuss any aspect of this Guide with you in more detail.
+There are a number of practical steps that organisations (both controllers and processors) should consider taking in relation to data protection compliance.
+These steps must be considered carefully on a case-by-case basis and we would be pleased to discuss any aspect of this guide with you in more detail.

 What will happen to GDPR?

-Accordingly, organisations that do business in the UK and the EEA will need to navigate and comply with two regulatory regimes, 'UK GDPR' and the actual GDPR.
+Accordingly, organisations that do business in the UK and the EEA will need to navigate and comply with two regulatory regimes, 'UK GDPR' and the actual GDPR (and potentially a third where Article 71 WA applies, i.e., actual GDPR as at 31 December 2020).
 These regimes will approach data protection from a similar set of principles and objectives and, in many areas, no separate action will be required.
-However, there may be divergences that will need to be taken into account and there are a number of important issues to consider, in particular, in relation to flows of personal data.
+However, there may be divergences that will need to be taken into account, particularly as time passes, and there are a number of important issues to consider, such as in relation to flows of personal data.
 Organisations may also find that they are at risk of enforcement actions or complaints in several jurisdictions across the EEA and/or the UK (either by regulatory authorities or by individuals) arising out of the same incident.

 Transfer of personal data

 The free flow of personal data between the EEA and the UK is an issue of critical importance for most organisations.